lnbits/lnbits/README.md

 See [lnbits.org](https://lnbits.org) for more detailed documentation.

+LNbits is heavily inspired by all the great work of [opennode.com/](https://www.opennode.com/), and in particular [lnpay.co](https://lnpay.co/).
+Both work as excellent funding sources for Lnbits!

 ## LNbits as an account system

 LNbits is packaged with tools to help manage funds, such as a table of transactions, line chart of spending, export to csv + more to come..